GeethamGampa/Assignment_3/README.md

 # Assignment_3
-Assignment 3 repository for practicing Git commands and version control.
+Repository for practicing Git commands and version control.